Where are they now? Man Utd’s FA Youth Cup winners from 2010-11

 Following a string of loan moves, Lingard broke into the United first team under Van Gaal and scored the winning goal in the 2016 FA Cup final.

-Cole made one solitary appearance for the Red Devils and now plays for FC United of Manchester in the seventh tier of English football.
+Cole made one solitary appearance for the Red Devils and now plays for Radcliffe Borough in the sixth tier of English football.

 Keane scored in both legs of the FA Youth Cup final and looked set for a bright future at United before suffering a cruciate ligament injury.